sourabh2311/Notes/learningGo.md

     fmt.Println(v.Abs()) // Output: 50
   }
   ```

   Methods with pointer receivers can modify the value to which the receiver points (as Scale does here).

   With a value receiver, the Scale method operates on a copy of the original Vertex value.
 (This is the same behavior as for any other function argument.)
 The Scale method must have a pointer receiver to change the Vertex value declared in the main function.

-* As a convenience, Go interprets the statement v.Scale(5) as (&v).Scale(5) since the Scale method has a pointer receiver (but the same doesn't hold in case of functions!).
+- As a convenience, Go interprets the statement v.Scale(5) as (&v).Scale(5) since the Scale method has a pointer receiver (but the same doesn't hold in case of functions!).

-* While methods with value receivers take either a value or a pointer as the receiver when they are called. (which again doesn't hold true for true for functions!)
+- While methods with value receivers take either a value or a pointer as the receiver when they are called. (which again doesn't hold true for functions!)

-* "Pointer receiver" is preferred as we can do modifications and also we save memory as copying doesn't have to occur.
+- "Pointer receiver" is preferred as we can do modifications and also we save memory as copying doesn't have to occur.

-* In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.
+- In general, all methods on a given type should have either value or pointer receivers, but not a mixture of both.

-* An **interface** type is defined as a set of method signatures.
+- An **interface** type is defined as a set of method signatures.

   A value of interface type can hold any value that implements those methods.